Adding Formulas to Custom Fields

 Custom fields that have a Number, Currency, Percentage, Days, Hours, Date, Formula field type.

-You can also include constants like numbers as in the example above.
+You can also include constants like numbers as in this example ([Custom Field name X]-[Custom Field name Y])*2, or in the format of days and hours, for example [Due date]+2d.

 Supported mathematical operations include: